 If the vehicles not adequately warning drivers or shutting off the engine is causing such harm and manufacturers are aware, then they should be taking steps to inform drivers.
 Especially given that two separate entities have noted the need for more prominent safety features, any injuries caused by a manufacturer failing to provide functional safety measures leaves them open to a claim for negligence and wrongful death.
 If they have knowledge of a hazard, the capacity to minimize that hazard, and still don’t, then the companies can and will be held responsible for their actions.

-If you have found that you or a family member may require an experience Miami Personal Injury attorney for carbon monoxide poisoning, Aigen Law Firm, is here to assist you.
+If you have found that you or a family member may require an experience Miami Personal Injury attorney for carbon monoxide poisoning, Aigen Injury Law, is here to assist you.
 Please do not hesitate to submit an online FREE CASE REVIEW.
-At Aigen Law Firm, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.
+At Aigen Injury Law, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.